 The second is whilst on a shoot and you have decided what equipment to take.
 You want to be able to get to that equipment quickly & effectively.

-So I have been using the speed belt module system from “Think tank” camera bags, a simple padded belt system adjustable that you can fit several lens and speed lite.
+So I have used the speed belt module system from “Think tank” camera bags, a simple padded belt system adjustable that you can fit several lens and speed lite.
 So Instead of carrying a bulky camera bag of equipment around with me and having to keep an eye on it all the time.
 All the equipment I need is hanging very comfortable around my waist.
 The module system also comes with the silent Velcro system so you can effectively mute out the sound of the Velcro tearing sound.
-Idea for when you are in the church an need to be unobtrusive & quiet as possible.
+Idea for when you are in the church a need to be unobtrusive & quiet as possible.
 Also a good option for back sufferers.

 - The equipment I will always take with me, thinking that I am always looking to travel as lite as possible will be.

 - 2x DSLR bodies “attached to duel harness”